-Use A Chair Your class will almost certainly have more than one student with a tight hamstrings.
+Use A Chair Your class will almost certainly have more than one student with tight hamstrings.
 Here’s a great modification to give them.
 Ask students to practice Downward Facing Dog by putting their hands on a chair (instead of the mat).
-The chair will allow the student to straighten their legs and get a good hamstring stretch in while keeping a long, straight spine.
+The chair will allow the student to straighten their legs and get a good hamstring stretch while keeping a long, straight spine.
 However, make your students aware that they don’t limit themselves to only using chairs.
-For example, they could also use a sofa, table, bed, kitchen sink and wall.
+For example, they could also use a sofa, table, bed, kitchen sink, and wall.
 The higher the prop, the more your students will be able to straighten their legs (hamstring stretch) while still maintaining the long, straight spine that is the core of Downward Facing Dog.

 Here are some quick teaching tips for Downward Facing Dog Pose…

 Tip 1 | Knees Bent